Svalbard - Adventure at the End of the World

 Not sure where Svalbard is located?
 Click here to see on a map.

-On our arrival into Svalbard we quickly learned that island lies at 78 degrees north.
-The island’s northerly location on earth was apparent from the moment we landed at 2:20 a.m. and the sun was still shining as if it were 2:20 pm.
-In fact the sun wouldn’t set during our entire visit to Svalbard’s capital, Longyearbyen, located a mere 814 miles from the North Pole.
+On our arrival into Svalbard, we quickly learned that the island lies at 78 degrees north.
+The island’s northerly location on earth was clear from the moment we landed at 2:20 a.m. and the sun was still shining as if it were 2:20 pm.
+In fact, the sun wouldn’t set during our entire visit to Svalbard’s capital, Longyearbyen, located a mere 814 miles from the North Pole.
 This is the closest you can get as a traveler.

 Upon arriving in Longyearbyen, the sleepy frontier town, we hitched a taxi ride from the airport with another couple and traveled to our Airbnb on the other side of town.
 There aren’t a line of taxis waiting like at many other airports in Norway.
 The only way to travel from the airport is on a coach bus that runs a prescribed route through town or one of two taxi companies.
-When we departed we arranged the taxi pick the night before for peace of mind, because our flight departed just after 2:30 am.
+When we left, we arranged the taxi pick the night before for peace of mind because our flight left just after 2:30 am.

-After getting settled into our apartment and realizing it was nearly 4 am we decided it was best to get some sleep, and by this point I had been traveling close to 36 hours.
-We were extremely thankful we brought sleep masks, as sleeping with the sun brightly shining through the light curtains would have felt more like a nap than a night’s sleep.
+After getting settled into our apartment and realizing it was nearly 4 am we decided it was best to get sleep, and by this point, I had been traveling close to 36 hours.
+We were thankful we brought sleep masks as sleeping with the sun brightly shining through the light curtains would have felt more like a nap than a night’s sleep.
 So if you plan on visiting between May and September definitely bring a sleep mask.

-So you must be wondering what’s there to see and do at the top of the world?
+So you must wonder what’s there to see and do at the top of the world?
 Well unsurprisingly, a lot of outdoor activities!
-If you love hiking and outdoor adventure then Svalbard is an absolute for you.
-People travel to Svalbard mainly for two reasons, work in coal mining or tourism so you’ll be in good hands if you do travel here.
-As Norway looks to phase out coal mining there is a big push to increase tourism.
+If you love hiking and outdoor adventure, then Svalbard is an absolute for you.
+People travel to Svalbard mainly for two reasons, work in coal mining or tourism so you’ll be in good hands if you travel here.
+As Norway looks to phase out coal mining, there is a big push to increase tourism.

 What to do in Svalbard